TILE, TILEO and LITE

 LITE is an alternative acronym, interchangeable with TILE and TILEO.

 Remember Avoidance should always be your first course of action.
-So, before commencing any assessment of risk, ask can it be avoided.
-If it is possible to avoid, then do so.
+So, before commencing any assessment of risk, ask if it be avoided.
+If it is possible to avoid it, then do so.

 Where it isn’t avoidable, following these steps will minimise any risk of injury.